suvotre11/Deep-Calibration/README.md

 # Deep-Calibration
-This repository is solely to hold the cold for the bachelor thesis "Deep Calibration: Machine Learning for Financial Model Selection".
+This repository is solely to hold the code, as jupyter-notebook, for the bachelor thesis "Deep Calibration: Machine Learning for Financial Model Selection".

 The provided code entails a comprehensive methodology aimed at estimating model parameters for option pricing through a combination of Monte Carlo simulation and machine learning techniques.
 Let's break down the code and its functionality into various components: